lansingcodes/api/README.md

 ### `FIREBASE_PROJECT`

-If set, this Firebase project ID (or alias from `.firebaserc`) will be used to select the current project to use with the Firebase tools automatically after edependencies are installed.
-This happens in the `postinstall` script.
+Set this environment variable to the Firebase project ID (_not_ the alias) that will be used by both the Firebase tools to deploy rules and by the functions to access data in the Firestore database.

-This environment variable is primarily used in CI environments in combination with `$FIREBASE_TOKEN` to associate a CI environment with its corresponding Firebase project.
+This environment variable is required in all environments:

+* Dev: `lansingcodes-dev`
+* Staging: `lansing-codes-staging`
+* Production: `lansing-codes`

 ### `FIREBASE_SERVICE_ACCOUNT`